1939 Auckland Rugby League season: Representative fixtures

+South Auckland (Waikato) Māori v Tāmaki (Auckland Māori)

+There were no match reports with only the score stated as being a 19–8 win for the South Auckland team.
+It was also remarked that George Nēpia had played brilliantly in the game.

-Tāmaki (Auckland Māori) v Auckland Pakeha
+Tāmaki (Auckland Māori) v Auckland Pākehā

-Ernie Asher was the selector for the Auckland Māori side while R. Doble selected the Auckland Pakeha team.
+Ernie Asher was the selector for the Auckland Māori side while R. Doble selected the Auckland Pākehā team.
 Richmond were playing Marist on the same afternoon and so no players from either team were chosen for the match.
 Jack Hemi kicked a penalty goal from a yard inside his own half.
+Tommy Chase was said to have played a brilliant game on the wing for the Māori side.

+South Auckland (Waikato) v Tāmaki (Auckland Māori)

+There were no match reports so it is unknown what the score was or who took the field exactly.

 Inter Island match

 Wally Tittleton was chosen as the North Island captain while Rex King captained the South Island.

 New Zealand Probables v New Zealand Possibles

 Jack Smith (Possibles) and Bob Banham (Probables) captained the sides.

 New Zealand Probables v New Zealand Possibles

 Auckland v South Auckland (Waikato)

 Stan Prentice was named to coach the Auckland side.
 George Nepia was originally selected for Auckland but withdrew.

 Tāmaki (Auckland Māori) v Bay of Plenty Māori (Waitangi Shield)

 This match was originally scheduled to be played on August 17 but was postponed due to the state of Carlaw Park which had been badly affected by the wet weather.